BjornL1/to_the_list_gd2/README.md

 - External: A text indicating that it belongs to another user.
 - Clone button: This button allows the logged-in user to clone the list.

+At the bottom of the page, a "Back to Top" button will appear when the user scrolls down, providing an effortless way to return to the top of the page.
 **My Lists**

 If the logged-in user has created lists, they will be displayed at the top of the page.